luanpotter/shattered-wilds/README.md

 What does this "Shift" mean?
 The effect of a Crit Shift will depend on the nature of the check.
 If it is a Basic Attack, that means additional damage to the enemy's Vitality Points.
 If it is some other form of contest, it means an advantage to be determined by the DM.
 For example, if you are trying to influence an ally to do you a favor, they might not just do it but somehow consider it as you doing them a favor for the honor of asking them.
 This is similar to how Shifts work on Core FATE.
 If it is a Static Check, typically Crit Shifts are not applicable, but could depending on the specific situation.

-So in essence, the Crit Modifiers are two-folded; if you would otherwise be below target, they help you get over, and if you are already over, they can give you extra Shifts.
+So in essence, the Crits are two-folded; if you would otherwise be below target, they help you get over, and if you are already over, they can give you extra Shifts.

 #### Auto Fail

 There is also an Auto Fail condition to any Active Checks; if you roll a pair of 1s, you instantly fail the check, regardless of anything else.
 This condition is checked across all the dies you roll, even ones you did not pick or even ones that were not valid (for Extra and Luck dice).

 The probability of an Auto Fail, if rolling two dice, is of 0.69% (though that is bumped to 3.72% if rolling 4 dice).
+This does not apply to Passive Checks.

 #### Extra